Employment protection during business transfers and takeovers

 - continuity of employment is maintained

 If you're not sure if you're protected by TUPE you should seek further advice.
 The Labour Relations Agency (LRA) has a helpline offering free, impartial and confidential advice on all employment areas.
-You can contact the LRA on 028 9032 1442 from 9.00 am to 5.00 pm Monday to Friday.

 If you're employed by a contractor (for example, in catering or cleaning) who loses a contract to another contractor, you should turn up for work as normal, unless you're told otherwise.
 You and your employment contract will usually transfer automatically to the successful contractor.